Stress Management Counselling in Pune By Dr. Niket Kasar

-The first step in managing stress is to understand where these feeling are coming from.
+The first step in managing stress is to understand where these feeling is coming from.

 Keep a stress diary to identify the causes of short-term or frequent stress in your life.
 As you write down events, think about why this situation stresses you out.
 Also, use the Holmes and Rahe Stress Scale to identify specific events that could put you at risk of long-term stress.

 Next, list these stressors in order of their impact.
-Which affect your health and well-being most?
-And which affect your work and productivity?
+Which affect your health and well-being most? & which affect your work and productivity?